facioquo/stock-indicators-python/docs/_indicators/ElderRay.md

 - It does not return a single incremental indicator value.
 - The first `N-1` periods will have `None` indicator values since there's not enough data to calculate.

-> :hourglass: **Convergence warning**: The first `N+100` periods will have decreasing magnitude, convergence-related precision errors that can be as high as ~5% deviation in indicator values for earlier periods.
+> &#9886; **Convergence warning**: The first `N+100` periods will have decreasing magnitude, convergence-related precision errors that can be as high as ~5% deviation in indicator values for earlier periods.

 ### ElderRayResult